Volvo EX30 review

 • -Poor lower back support on Plus versions

-The speedo is at least at the top right of the display, but you still need to look away from the road for longer than you would if this infotainment was either behind the wheel (or projected on to the windscreen, as it is in some versions of the Smart #1).
+The speedo is at least at the top right of the display, but you still need to look away from the road for longer than you would if this information was either behind the wheel or projected on to a head-up display, as it is in some versions of the Smart #1.

-Talking of infotainment, all EX30s have a 12.3in touchscreen system that was co-developed with Google.
-So, as standard you get Google Maps and Google Assistant (one of the best voice control systems we've tried).
-There's no smartphone mirroring at present, although Volvo says Apple CarPlay will be added via and over-the-air update in the not-too-distant future.
+Talking of infotainment, all EX30s have a 12.3in touchscreen that was co-developed with Google.
+As standard you get a Google Maps sat-nav app and Google Assistant (one of the best voice-control systems we've tried).
+There's no Android Auto but wireless Apple CarPlay has been added since the car initially went on sale.

-The EX30 isn't as easy to see out of as a #1 or Kona Electric, with the windscreen pillars blocking some of your view at junctions and roundabouts.
+The EX30 isn't as easy to see out of as a Hyundai Kona Electric or Smart #1, with the windscreen pillars blocking some of your view at junctions and roundabouts.
 To help with parking, Plus versions have a reversing camera, while range-topping Ultra models go one step further with a 360-degree bird's eye view camera.

-“There are plenty of cubbies, but the central glovebox is opened by a tiny icon on the touchscreen; I found this an unnecessary faff.” – Neil Winn, Deputy Reviews Editor
+“There are plenty of cubbies in the Volvo EX30 but the central glovebox is opened by a tiny icon on the touchscreen, which I found an unnecessary faff.” – Neil Winn, Deputy Reviews Editor

 Passenger & boot space